akgraner/smythos-studio/DOCKER.md

 - **Docker**: Version 20.10 or newer
 - **Docker Compose**: Version 2.0 or newer (included with Docker Desktop)
+- **Root/Admin Access**: Required for Docker commands
 - **System Requirements**:
-  - 4GB RAM minimum (8GB recommended)
+  - 8GB RAM minimum
   - 10GB free disk space
   - Ports 80, 443, 5050, 5053, 8080 available

+> **⚠️ Important**: All Docker commands in this guide should be run as root user (Linux/macOS) or Administrator (Windows) to avoid permission issues.

 ## Quick Start with Docker Compose (Recommended)

-The docker-compose setup provides a complete production-ready environment with all necessary services.
+The docker compose setup provides a complete production-ready environment with all necessary services.

 ### 1. Environment Setup